mitogen-hq/mitogen/docs/ansible.rst

   such as forwarding SSH agents across ``sudo`` invocations,
 * reporting on conflicting flag combinations,
 * reporting on unsupported flag combinations,
+* internally special-casing certain behaviour (like recursive agent forwarding) without boring the user with the details,
 * avoiding opening the extension up to untestable scenarios where users can insert arbitrary garbage between Mitogen and the components it integrates with,